Cauliflower Millet Cheddar Bake

 Variations

-• Add sautéed spinach or kale to the millet mixture for extra greens and iron.
+• Add sautéed spinach or kale to the millet mixture for extra greens.

 • Swap cheddar for low-fat gouda or gruyère for a different flavor profile.

-• Add toasted pumpkin seeds or pine nuts on top after baking for crunch.
+• Sprinkle toasted pumpkin seeds or pine nuts on top after baking for crunch.

 • Replace millet with farro or barley for a chewier texture.